Ah morning! Ah deadline! Ah travel day!

 Fortified with coffee, breakfast and snacks for later, my bus arrived.

-It was only a couple hour ride until we arrived at the port city of Ayr.
+It was only a couple of hours ride until we arrived at the port city of Ayr.
 I wound up falling asleep once on the bus with my headphones on listening to music.

 The ship was huge once we arrived in Ayr.
 I’ve never seen such a large ship!
 It was like a moving mountain.